Why it makes sense to have a presenter identity on your computer.

 We’ve all seen it.
 A “new mail” notification pops up during a presentation.
 It’s distracting.
 And it can also be disastrous.
 Imagine if the title of the email was “our idiot boss” or “customers are stupid.”
 Your presentation or demo is going to take a negative turn, doncha think?

 Here’s another one to think about.
 You’re at a customer site or a conference and you run to the washroom.
-While you’re gone, anyone can your computer—because you always forget to lock it first, don’t you?
+While you’re gone, anyone can access your computer—because you always forget to lock it first, don’t you?
 They can get your confidential files or send an email message FROM YOU to your contacts.

 It’s just dangerous and unprofessional to use your work setup for presentations.